 In rare cases, an open mouth can indicate a respiratory infection.

-In general, an open mouth is not a cause for alarm.
-Instead, try to understand why your bearded dragon’s mouth is ajar and address the issue if needed.
+Don’t be too alarmed if you notice your beardie’s mouth is open – Instead, try to understand why your bearded dragon’s mouth is ajar and address the issue if needed.

 References